DavAnders/discord-posting-bot/README.md

 External libraries -
 The bot uses yt-dlp and ffmpeg for the music side. py-cord was used to handle the bot functionality.

+Forgot to add, might be important if anyone intends on using this:

+THe posting functionality could easily be enhanced with a censoring/filter option.
+I wouldn't recommend running it without knowing or trusting the people using it without a filter.